doc-department/1107/what_it_is/costs_of_using_the_safe_network.md

 #Costs of using the SAFE Network

-Initially there is no cost to use the SAFE Network at least to store data and communicate securely.
-As the network grows this may change and may require payment (in safecoin - a token-based currency of the SAFE Network) if the user requires more data storage space.
-If further access is required then safecoin may be purchased to 'buy' more space or pay for non-free applications.
+To use the SAFE Network each user will require safecoins.
+Safecoins are the token-based currency of the SAFE Network.
+To earn safecoins users can do the following:

+* Donating spare computer resources to the network
+* Creating network applications
+* Contributing to the underlying SAFE Network codebase.

+It is anticipated that soon after public launch, it will also be possible to buy safecoins from decentralised exchanges that will exist on the SAFE Network.